ansible-collections/ibm_zos_sysauto/docs/source/index.rst

 Features
 ========
 The **IBM Z System Automation collection**, includes `roles`_ and ansible-doc to automate tasks on z/OS.

+Sample playbooks are available in our `samples repository`_ contributed by the **Red Hat Ansible Certified Content for IBM Z** team.

 .. toctree::
    :maxdepth: 1